tscircuit/runframe/README.md

 Schematic, 3D and other previews.

 - Automatically imports other snippets and libraries if imported
+- Runs inside webworker (doesn't block the main thread)
+- Converts typescript to javascript using babel

 ```tsx
 import { RunFrame } from "@tscircuit/runframe"